decentraland/adr/content/ADR-154-multiplayer-ootb.md

 There are currently very few scenes where what one player does affects another.
 This results in very few truly social shared experiences.
 Mostly each player is in a single-player experience, watching other avatars walking around in their own separate dimension.
 This is confusing to new players, and severely limits what can be done with Decentraland as a social space.
 This is not just about making multiplayer games easier, the environment and its changes can be used a means for socializing, and can enhance every kind of experience.

-We believe few people create these kinds of experiences because it’s hard.
-Our SDK doesn’t offer any way to simplify the syncing of state between players.
+We believe few people create these kinds of experiences because it's hard.
+The SDK doesn’t offer any way to simplify the syncing of state between players.
 Content creators have to either set up a whole server themselves, or manually send messages and then interpret them with custom logic.
-This can also result in a buggy experience as messages could arrive out of order and different player’s chances can enter into conflict.
+This can also result in a buggy experience as messages could arrive out of order and different player's chances can enter into conflict.

 ## Solution Space Exploration